From Wikipedia, the free encyclopedia

 Mode(s) Single-player

 Prison Architect 2 is an upcoming private prison construction and management simulation video game developed by Double Eleven and Kokku, and published by Paradox Interactive.
-It is a sequel to Prison Architect, and will feature full 3D gameplay.
-The game is scheduled to be released for Microsoft Windows, PlayStation 5, Xbox Series X/S on September 3, 2024.
+It is a sequel to Prison Architect, featuring full 3D gameplay.
+The game is scheduled to be released for Microsoft Windows, PlayStation 5 and Xbox Series X/S on 3 September 2024.

 Gameplay